 BA, Art History, University of Michigan

-Steven M. Crane, MBA, PhD is a consultant, educator and expert in sustainable finance.
-He has over two decades of experience designing and implementing sustainable change strategies for social enterprises by aligning financial management, relationship development, and organizational behavior.
+Steven M. Crane, MBA, PhD is a consultant, educator, and expert in sustainable finance.
+He has over two decades of experience in designing and implementing sustainable change strategies for social enterprises by aligning financial management, relationship development, and organizational behavior.
 His passion is to identify strategies that strengthen the financial position and sustainability of enterprises and deliver positive social impacts.

 The seeds for his passion originated during his career as a commercial banker in a large regional bank.
 He began a search for business models that were more financially sustainable, having experienced the peaks and flows of business cycles and their impact on his client’s businesses.
 Steve sensed that change was needed in how businesses were managed and how decisions were made.
 The search eventually led him to explore the field of organizational change.
 He decided to make a career shift and earned a doctorate in Organization Psychology from the California School of Professional Psychology.
-With this additional know how, he was now able to provide a more holistic approach to helping business achieve financial and social sustainability.
+With this additional know-how, he was now able to provide a more holistic approach to helping a business achieve financial and social sustainability.